 - 'M' is the mitigation ratio to use as a multiplier on cost per acre.
-Despite the above assessment of low habitat quality by the Applicant's wildlife consultants, the Applicant, after consultation with ODFW, has agreed to mitigate impacts to big game habitat such that there will be no loss in habitat quantity.
-With this in mind, the Applicant agrees to a mitigation ratio of 1:1. - 'R' is the cost of restoring habitat including the administrative costs of design, contracting, implementation, and monitoring.
+While historically ODFW has used a 2:1 ratio for mitigation projects on Category 2 land, the Applicant's professional wildlife consultant's site assessment shows, and ODFW agrees, the site area has been impacted by historical and ongoing human activities.
+Per ODFW 2020b Mitigation Category Flow Chart, the decision-making process that leads to a Category 2 designation would need to answer "Yes" to both the questions "Step 1.
+Is the Habitat Essential?
+And Step 2: Is the Habitat Limited".
+Impacted habitats should carry less weight in this determination.
+With this in mind, the Applicant agrees to a mitigation ratio of 1.5:1. - 'R' is the cost of restoring habitat including the administrative costs of design, contracting, implementation, and monitoring.
 Based on recent ODFW and DLT input, R is \$120.00. - 'L' is the cost of long-term maintenance of the habitat restoration investment, (i.e. regular re-entry intervals for juniper thinning, regular invasive weed treatments).
-Based on recent ODFW and DLT input, L is \$90.00.

-- 'V' is the land value per acre where habitat improvements may be taken.
+Based on recent ODFW and DLT input, L is \$90.00. - 'V' is the land value per acre where habitat improvements may be taken.
 Based on a recent appraisal received by DLT for the Aspen Valley Ranch, V is \$194.24. - 'P' is the project development and transaction cost of processing the easement transaction.
 Based on DLT input, P is \$15.77. - 'S' is the stewardship endowment cost.
 Based on DLT input, S is \$22.33.